Long-Horizon Multi-Robot Rearrangement Planning for Construction Assembly: Demonstrations Results

 \subsubsection{Long horizon assembly}

-We demonstrate our algorithm on two long horizon-construction tasks: \begin{itemize} \item A model of a well, consisting of 52 pieces, using 6 agents: Computation time 14.1 min, execution time 2150 steps. \item Case study with wooden pavilion using 8 agents, consisting of 113 pieces: Computation time 43.2 min, execution time 3867 steps. \end{itemize} We show a schedule for the assembly of the wooden pavilion using 8 agents in~\cref{fig:schedule} to showcase the complexities in coordinating the robot movements.
+We demonstrate our algorithm on two long horizon-construction tasks using the mobile manipulators, and modeling manipulation constraints as gripping-by-touch: \begin{itemize} \item The well, using 6 agents: Computation time 14.1 min, execution time 2150 steps. \item The pavilion, using 8 agents: Computation time 43.2 min, execution time 3867 steps. \end{itemize} We show a schedule for the assembly of the pavilion using 8 agents in~\cref{fig:schedule} to showcase the complexities in coordinating the robot movements.